nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * An Assignment task should always include a title, description that should not be left blank.
 * The `addStu/` **MUST** be present for the task to be an assignment.
-* The number of students input is zero or more, and each student is separated by a `,` comma.
+* The number of students input is zero or more, and each student is separated by a `,` comma, thus student names should not contain commas.
 * Both title and description should consist of only alphanumeric characters.
-* A date should strictly follow the format of YYYY-MM-DD.

 ### Editing Tasks